What causes wildfires? How do wildfires spread so quickly?

 Depending on the weather conditions, natural barriers like rivers can actually prevent a wildfire from spreading beyond a certain point.
 On the other hand, large open areas or contiguous forests may allow a fire to continue to spread.

 Embers.
 Although embers rely on wind, they cause wildfires to spread in a different way than just the wind by itself.
 Embers are like little coals, hot enough to start a fire but light enough to ride the breeze.
-If the conditions are right, embers can cause a wildfire to leapfrog from place to place, causing it to spread without the flames actually having to get there first.
+Embers are especially dangerous because they can ride currents on, under, and into your home.
+This is why it is incredibly important to consider taking steps to harden your home.

 What can you do to stop the spread of wildfires?

-certain bear, only you can prevent forest fires!
-Well, not only you, but you can certainly help.
 By following some of the simple steps below, you can do your part to stop the spread of wildfires by preventing them from starting in the first place.

 Be mindful of environmental conditions when starting fires.
 Pay attention to burn bans.
 If you're burning brush, or otherwise performing a controlled burned, it's a good idea to check the weather forecast beforehand.
 You should also try and choose to perform the burn during a time of year when the grass or vegetation around you isn't dry.
 Check with your local authorities to ensure that your county or city isn't under a burn ban.

-Lastly, it's always a good idea to call your local fire department or sheriff's office to let them know you're performing the burn.
+It's always a good idea to call your local fire department or sheriff's office to let them know you're performing the burn.
 If it does get out of control, they should be able to respond faster to help contain it.

 Always be prepared to put a fire out.
 If you're monitoring a fire, make sure to have implements on hand to extinguish it if it gets out of control.
 This could include a reliable water source, fire extinguisher, a shovel, and so on.